molikto/medit/README.md

 * GUI
    * file tree
    * mini-map

+more

+* non-tree layout like table or matrix

  ## other efforts

 * IntelliJ MPS
     * this is a structural editor framework, not a language framework, MPS's semantics part is not suited for developing serious general purpose languages from scratch, this project aims to provide an alternative to language implementors an alternative to parser and language server.
-    * for exmaple they seems to treat `reference` as a construct
+    * for example they seems to treat `reference` as a construct
 * Blockly
 * Lamdu
     * very good concepts